imsanjit/Get-All-URLs-from-xml-Sitemap/README.md

 ***Use <a href="https://www.colab.google.com">Google colab</a> to run this python code***

-**Step: 1** Copy code in paste into google colab cell.
+**Step1:** Copy code in paste into google colab cell.

-**Step: 2** Run the cell by pressing play button and then enter your valid xml sitemap url.
+**Step2:** Run the cell by pressing play button and then enter your valid xml sitemap url.